croxton/htmx-booster-pack/README.md

 ## But why?

-You want to run scripts when using `hx-boost` or `hx-get` swaps, and not have to worry about how those scripts are initialised or destructed when the page fragment is subsequently swapped out.
-Or what happens to your scripts when you hit the browser's back/forward buttons and htmx restores the page from it's cache.
-Maybe you could use [_hyperscript](https://github.com/bigskysoftware/_hyperscript) (you should, it's ace!), but sometimes you'll need to reuse behaviour, or orchestrate multiple elements on the page, or use a third party library, or have different UI behaviour depending on the screen size...
-At a certain point you may find that separating your logic into discrete components (the [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns) pattern) to be easier to create and maintain than the [LoB](https://htmx.org/essays/locality-of-behaviour/) approach - when that point is reached is entirely up to you.
+A core tenet of htmx is to inline implementation details, so that the behaviour of a unit of code is made as obvious as possible.
+You could use [_hyperscript](https://github.com/bigskysoftware/_hyperscript) to enhance your HTML (you should, it's ace!), but sometimes you'll need to reuse behaviour, or orchestrate multiple elements on the page, or use a third party library, or have different UI behaviour depending on the screen size...
+At a certain point you may find that separating your logic into discrete components (the [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns) pattern) to be easier to create and maintain than the [LoB](https://htmx.org/essays/locality-of-behaviour/) approach – when that point is reached is entirely up to you.

 ## Requirements